Early San Ildefonso Pottery Innovators

 Juanita Pena is holding her daughter.
 Photo by Harold Kellog, Courtesy Palace of the Governors Photo Archives (NMHM/DCA), 047580.

 Juanita Pena has been an enigma in San Ildefonso pottery.
 Her work can be found in numerous books, and a variety of photos of her are found in various archives, yet there is almost no printed information on her life or family.
 However, the pottery created by Juanita and Tony was outstanding in both form and design.
 They began with black-on-black ware, and in the 1930s, their work evolved into intricately carved designs.
 Juanita was related to Martina Vigil Montoya (1856-1916) & Florentino Montoya (1858-1918) (who were known for their polychrome pottery).
-Tony was related to Encarnacion Pena (Soqueen), who was famous as a traditional style painter and part of the San Ildefonso school of painters.
+Tony was related to Encarnacion Pena (Soqueen), famous as a traditional style painter and part of the San Ildefonso school of painters.
 They had at least four children, Ignacio (b.
 1920) and Maria Susanita (b.
 1925), Rosenita (b.
 1926), and Philomena (b.
 1928), but none continued the pottery-making tradition.
 They continued to make pottery into the 1950s, but then they stopped as they both were very involved in religious and Kiva activities at the Pueblo, which required full-time participation.

 Maximiliana “Anna” Montoya Martinez (1885-1955)

 Maria Martinez, left, and her sister Anna Montoya, right.
 Photo by T. Harmon Parkhurst, Courtesy Palace of the Governors Photo Archives (NMHM/DCA), 003791.

 Anna Montoya was the eldest sister of noted potter Maria Martinez (1887-1980).
 She was married to Cresencio Martinez(1879-1918).
-After the discovery of the process of making black-on-black pottery, Anna quickly adopted the style of her work.
+After discovering the process of making black-on-black pottery, Anna quickly adopted the style of her work.
 Cresencio painted many of their early polychrome pieces, but after he died in 1918, Anna painted her pieces.
 She became an accomplished painter, and Maria noted that “everyone bothered Anna to put designs” on their pottery.

 Desideria Montoya Sanchez (1889-1982)